Bialetti Moka Induction Bi-Layer Red

 Constructed from food grade aluminium, stainless steel and silicone, complete with Bialetti's patented safety valve.
 The Moka Induction preserves iconic design elements such as the distinctive octagonal design while the innovative bi-layer steel & aluminium base allow for use on all cooktops including induction.

 To produce an authentic espresso in minutes, simply fill the bottom with water add your favourite espresso ground coffee to the funnel and gently heat on your stovetop.

-Please note, the cup size refers to an espresso cup.
+Please note, the cup size refers to an espresso cup which is approximately 30mls.

 Material: Stainless Steel, Aluminium and Silicone